mulitet4/S.A.M/README.md

 Automating boring stuff using voice commands, using the -
 1. Speech_Recognition library,
 2. SoundDevice,
-3. SoundFile, and
+3. SoundFile,
-4. the truly beautiful PyAutoGUI
+4. PyAutoGUI
+5. ffmpeg-python
+6. google api
+7. youtube-dl

 Features:
 1. Opens whichever program you have - just say "open {program name}"
 2. types whatever you want - say "write {sentence}"
+3. search your browser - say "search {query}"

 (hasnt been implemented yet)
-3. search your browser - say "search {query}"
-4. send an email - say "mail {}{}"
+4. download a song - say "download {song}"

 The bot sends data to Google to process, otherwise this would have been a near impossible project, atleast for now!
 My bot basically takes mic input, processes it and does whatever is asked!